teociaps/bubble-chart/README.md

 ### Customization
 You can customize the chart appearance by adjusting the chartOptions and titleOptions.
 The library also includes a createSVGDefs function that you can use to define SVG gradients and masks.
+You can also change the style of your bubble chart through the CSS, like in the demo.

 ## Development
 ### Running Tests